Automated Few-shot Classification with Instruction-Finetuned Language Models: AuT-Few: Automated Few-shot Classification with Upstream Models

-AuT-Few is a simple, yet efficient, algorithm to automate prompts for upstream models.
+AuT-Few is a simple, yet efficient, algorithm to automate prompts for upstream models, drawing from the insights gained from Section \ref{sec:upstream-model-spec}.
 Figure \ref{fig:method} shows an illustration of AuT-Few's template and answer choice automation.
 AuT-Few deploys a lightweight template automation approach since accurate task templates are not essential to performance.
 It selects suitable templates from the collection of prompts the upstream model was instruction-finetuned on (Section~\ref{sec:prompt-retrieval}).

 On the other hand, the selection of answer choices has a substantial impact on performance.
 Searching over all possible answer choices is intractable for large upstream models and also imprecise due to the small training size.
-Thus, AuT-Few only considers two distinct types of answer choices.
+Thus, AuT-Few only considers two distinct types of answer choices (Section~\ref{sec:choice-selection}).
 One is tailored to the retrieved templates by measuring the log-likelihood on the training data (template-tailored).
 The other is based on capturing the topic of samples belonging to the same class (topic-specific).

 We select the most appropriate template and answer choice configurations via cross-validation.
 The automated prompts are then used for training and inference of our upstream model, where we largely follow T-Few (c.f.
 Section~\ref{sec:experimental-setup} for details).